 The gigs vary in terms of salary, hours, and the work you’re actually doing.
-You can work as a virtual assistant doing everything – from data entry, answering phone calls to building spreadsheets.
+You can work as a VA doing everything – from data entry, answering phone calls to building spreadsheets.

-Like Social Media Marketing, many major companies are moving away from hiring in-house, and are instead focusing on freelancing sites to outsource and offload administrative work.
+Like other forms of marketing, many major companies are moving away from hiring in-house, and are instead focusing on freelancing sites to outsource and offload administrative work.
 Set yourself up at a popular Virtual Assistant job site, and you could be earning $10-20 an hour.

-Much like a virtual assistant, data entry jobs are plentiful in the online workplace.
-Data entry payout is a little less than a virtual assistant’s or social media marketer’s, but the work is pretty simple and requires little to no real experience.
+Much like a VA, data entry jobs are plentiful in the online workplace.
+Data entry payout is a little less than a VA’s or social media marketer’s, but the work is pretty simple and requires little to no real experience.

 You may need to take a typing speed test to prove you’re qualified typist, but other than that, you can get started immediately.
 The work is a bit monotonous, but it pays well at anywhere from $15-25 an hour.

 This job requires a bit more in the way of setup fees.
 You will need a working headset, and a VoIP service, to block out other calls while you’re working.
 Most remote call center workers are required to work at least 20 hours a week, but you’re allowed to set your own hours and work as little as four hours a shift.